alvaro-cuesta/townsclipper/README.md

 - `echo <ir json> | node bin/ir2bs`: Transform Intermediate Representation JSON into its equivalent bit string.

-## Documentation

-There's a crude interpretatation of `Placemaker.TextSaveSystem.LoadFromString` in [`./docs/disasm.cpp`](./docs/disasm.cpp`).
-It's missing some things but some of the code isn't implemented yet in our tool so I keep it for reference.

-Everything else is (un)documented in the code itself.

 ## To Do

 - The grid is irregular and we need it if we want to generate valid coordinates.
 Chris Love has